Alliance Against Counterfeit Spirits: History

 Spirits are alcoholic drinks that include distilled alcohol, such as gin, liqueurs, vodka, rum, whisky, and brandy.
-They are high value products.
-Counterfeit products are sold by subterfuge by re-filling branded spirits bottles.
+They are high-value products and therefore attractive to counterfeiters.
+Counterfeit products are sold by subterfuge by, for example, re-filling branded spirits bottles or adding dangerous ingredients which could cause problems like methanol poisoning.

 The AACS was set up to combat the counterfeiting of spirits around the world, which is a big industry.

-Structure

-It is situated on Holborn Viaduct (A40) in the City of London near City Thameslink railway station.

 Partners

 AACS partners own over two-thirds of the internationally-recognised spirits brands sold around the world.
-There are 6 AACS partners:
+Partner companies produce around 300 million cases of spirits per year – around a third of the worldwide total.
+As of 2020, there were 9 AACS partners: